Easy Peasy You

 Soap washes oils out of your skin

-Soap attacks your protective acid mantle
+Soap attacks your protective acid mantle.

 Soaps are always basic or alkaline.
-This means that soap shifts the pH value of your skin too far into the alkaline range and attacks your skin's natural acid mantle.
-It is important that you maintain your slightly acidic protective mantle.
-This is how your skin naturally protects itself against environmental influences.
-Whenever your acid mantle is not in a slightly acidic balance, your skin is exposed to all environmental influences without protection.
+This means that soap shifts your skin's pH level far too much into the alkaline range, thus attacking its natural protective acid mantle.
+It's important to maintain this slightly acidic protective mantle, as this is how your skin naturally protects itself against environmental influences.
+Whenever your acid mantle is not in a slightly acidic balance, your skin is left unprotected against all environmental stressors.
 With sensitive skin, it usually takes even longer for the skin to return to its natural state.

-Fragrances in your soap attack the skin
+Fragrances in your soap irritate the skin.

 - Tags: Hautpflege, Rosacea